 Swimmers start with learning basic techniques such as sculling and eggbeater kick, then progress onto learning figures.
 Figures are special technical moves and once mastered they will form the foundation for team routines - a synchronised routine of moves choreographed to music.
-The categories of synchronised swiming are organised by age groups, and swimmers move through levels called STARS.
-Once a swimmer has reached STAR 2 they can then start going to regional competitions.
-There are usually three synchronised swimming competitions held in a year; North and South Island Clubs host regional competitions and SSNZ hosts a National Championship every year.
-Swimmers from New Zealand and overseas clubs converge and compete in figures and routines.
+The categories of synchronised swiming are organised by age groups, and swimmers move through levels called KiwiStars.
+Once a swimmer has reached KiwiStar 2 they can then start going to regional competitions.
+There are usually three synchronised swimming competitions held in a year; North and South Island Clubs host regional competitions and ASNZ hosts a National Championship every year.
+Athletes from New Zealand and overseas clubs converge and compete in figures and routines.

 Visit the ATHLETES page in the main menu to see swimmers in action and learn more about what is happening in clubs around New Zealand.

-To learn more about the history of synchronised swimming and the structure of the sport visit the official FINA website http://www.fina.org/content/structure-sport
+To learn more about the history of synchronised swimming and the structure of the sport visit the official World Aquatics (Previously FINA) website http://www.fina.org/content/structure-sport